surmwill/recycler_unity/README.md

 # Nuances

-### The Recycler cannot control entries' widths or heights
+### The Recycler cannot control entries' widths or heights.

 Entries must control their own width and height.
 If the root `VerticalLayoutGroup` of all the entries controls their widths or heights, we will get disappearing entries (0 width and 0 height) as a side effect of necessary performance concessions (see the long explanation below).
 If your content is not auto-sized, this is not an issue.